albamvv/AzureAI/4.EvaluateGenIA/README.md

 This exercise guides you through manually and automatically evaluating the performance of generative AI models in Azure AI Foundry using gpt-4o and gpt-4o-mini.

-## Prerequisites
-- Access to Azure AI Foundry: https://ai.azure.com
-- Credentials provided by the instructor
-- Permissions to create hubs, projects, and model deployments

 ## 1. Create an Azure AI Foundry Hub and Project

 In Azure AI Foundry, every project must belong to an AI Hub.
 An AI Hub acts as a central control plane that manages:
 - model deployments
 - datasets
 - evaluation jobs